Actively Recruiting

 - Inability to commit to follow-up schedule

-- Recent history of substance abuse
+- Recent regular substance abuse that may interfere with participation

 - Prisoner status